kardinal-eros/sabotagmaps/example.md

 e <- extent(c(xmin = 12, xmax = 13, ymin = 47, ymax = 48))
 ```

-This above line of code can also be written as (type `?extent` for details):
+The above line of code can also be written as (type `?extent` for details):

 ```r